FACTS ABOUT LATE-TERM ABORTIONS IN THE U.S.

 Other abortionists have responded publicly to the increased use in the Induction abortion with digoxin injection method and its dangers.

-Hodari prefered to dismember live babies between 18 and 24 weeks.
+The now retired Michigan abortionist Alberto Hodari preferred to dismember live babies between 18 and 24 weeks.
 He told the Detroit News on July 30, 2007, “It was much simpler and much less dangerous than what we are doing now.
 But this is now the law.
 It’s awful.
 It’s unnecessary.
 It’s dangerous.
 It’s more complicated.
 It makes the woman go through another procedure that’s not necessary.
 It impacts everything we do after 18 weeks.”
 Hodari began using the injections even though he considers them dangerous.

-“We do not believe that our patients should take a risk for which the only clear benefit is a legal one to the physician,” abortionist Philip D. Darney, chief of obstetrics at San Francisco General Hospital told the Boston Globe on August 10, 2007.
+“We do not believe that our patients should take a risk for which the only clear benefit is a legal one to the physician,” abortionist Philip D. Darney, Director Emeritus at the Bixby Center for Global Reproductive Health, which pushes a depopulation agenda around the world, told the Boston Globe on August 10, 2007.
 He has chosen not to use the injections.

 Complications from lethal fetal injections are well known.
 In Orlando, Florida, the misuse of Digoxin resulted in the live birth of Baby Rowan, who died after abortion clinic workers denied him medical care.
 In Wichita, Kansas, Tiller’s needle slipped, and Baby Sarah was injected in the head with a toxic drug that was a precursor to digoxin.
 She survived and was later adopted, but suffered a malady of medical problems.
 She died five years later from complications to the injuries she received as a result of the injection.